mgmonteleone/nginx-php-fpm/README.md

 ## Introduction
 This is a Dockerfile to build a container image for nginx and php-fpm.
 Uses some base configs which are stored in this repo.
+- Automatically pull source from the respective sites
+- The version of nginx and pagespeed are set using env variables, found near the top of the Dockerfile.

+    # Set versions for NGINX and Pagespeed
+    ENV NGINX_VERSION 1.9.10
+    ENV NPS_VERSION 1.10.33.4

 ## Nginx Versions